Prestonconsults/prestonconsults.github.io/README.md

 ### Welcome to the Preston Consults Ltd Internal Data Repository

-This repository is set up to securely store relevant trade, investment, and macroeconomic datasets for use in consulting deliverables.
+This repository is set up to securely store relevant trade, investment, and macroeconomic datasets for ininternal usage.

 ### This repository is currently managed by [Joseph David](https://smalljosephd.github.io/) and Nonso Nwanosike.
-If you experience any issues accessing data from this repository, please contact either Joseph or Nonso for assistance.
+If you experience any issues working with this repository, please contact either Joseph or Nonso for assistance.

 ---